Cecil Township, Pennsylvania

 Cecil Township is a township in Washington County, Pennsylvania, United States.
 It is a suburb in the Pittsburgh metropolitan area.
-The population was 14,585 at the 2020 census.
+The population was 14,609 at the 2020 census.
 The township contains the Southpointe suburban business park; companies based there include Ansys, Consol Energy, Millcraft Industries and Mylan.
 Cecil Township is served by the Canon-McMillan School District.

 History

 The Stephenson-Campbell House was listed on the National Register of Historic Places in 2002.

-In 2017, the township experienced notoriety when the (now former) chief of one of its volunteer fire companies posted a racist epithet on social media to describe Mike Tomlin.

 Geography

 According to the United States Census Bureau, the township has a total area of 26.4 sqmi of which 26.3 sqmi is land and 0.1 sqmi or 0.27% is water.